 4. Enjoy Panicuason Hot springs resort

 Hot springs resort resides at the foot of Mt.
 Isarog, Naga City.
 It is the natural sulfuric Hot Spring Resort.
 An excellent place for family recreational, outdoor enthusiasts, and nature lovers activities.

 One can rent several cabanas around the five swimming pools.
 There are three hot sulfuric water and two cold springs.
 Water comes from nearby hot and cold springs that truly energize!
 This place is excellent for communing with nature.
 The resort is a jungle paradise of ancient trees and giant ferns.

-5. Visit Naga Metropolitan Cathedral
+5. Visit Naga Metropolitan Cathedral in Naga

 Naga Metropolitan Cathedral is a Roman Catholic cathedral in Naga City, Camarines Sur, Philippines.
 It is the seat of the Roman Catholic Archdiocese of Caceres.